 In many cases the regular school menu can be modified to accommodate children with special dietary needs due to health reasons.
-Please submit a physician's letter of need for a special diet to the school nurse.
+Please submit a physician's letter of need for a special diet to the school nurse, as well as the director of food service.
 A modified diet will be planned by a dietician using regular foods from the menu.